-- Section 6-2-32 (Cannabis Facilities) will provide regulations for both medical and adult-use cannabis facilities. - Medical Cultivation Centers will continue to require a conditional use in the I, ORI, and RD Districts. - Dispensaries (medical and/or adult-use) will be permitted by right in B2, B3, HS, I, ORI and RD. - A 1,000 foot separation distance will be required between dispensaries and primary/secondary schools; day care facilities are excluded from this restriction. - PZC will provide feedback regarding the recommended separation between dispensaries and residentially zoned property: 0'; 250'; or 1,000'. - A maximum of 3 medical and/or adult-use dispensaries will be permitted within the Naperville corporate limits. - Dispensaries cannot be located within 1,500' of another existing dispensary. - A list of documents and information to be submitted to the City regarding proposed Cannabis Facilities has been added to the Code. - New parking requirements for dispensaries have been added.
+- Chapter 17 (Cannabis Business Establishments Prohibited) of Title 3 (Business and License Regulations) will be deleted in its entirety.
+This Chapter was adopted by the City Council on September 3, 2019 pending the outcome of the March 2020 referendum. - Section 6-2-32 (Cannabis Facilities) will provide regulations for both medical and adult-use cannabis facilities. - Medical Cultivation Centers will continue to require a conditional use in the I, ORI, and RD Districts. - Dispensaries (medical and/or adult-use) will be permitted by right in B2, B3, HS, I, ORI and RD. - A 1,000 foot separation distance will be required between dispensaries and primary/secondary schools; day care facilities are excluded from this restriction. - A 250 foot separation distance will be required between dispensaries and residentially zoned property. - A maximum of 3 medical and/or adult-use dispensaries will be permitted within the Naperville corporate limits. - Dispensaries cannot be located within 1,500' of another existing dispensary. - A list of documents and information to be submitted to the City regarding proposed Cannabis Facilities has been added to the Code. - New parking requirements for dispensaries have been added, as well as the required submittal of a parking plan and traffic management plan. - Provisions have been included to allow the Naperville Police Department to enforce state and local regulations against dispensaries in the form of issuing violation citations and prosecuting them in court where monetary penalties may be assessed.
+While the City does not have the authority to suspend or revoke a dispensary's ability to operate (licensing can only be done by the State), the City can report any dispensary violations to the State for their appropriate action against the dispensary's license.